Dallas Oil Refinery Injury Lawyer

 Workers’ compensation is a state-run system that helps injured workers seek compensation for injuries that are “work-related.”
 This can mean injuries received on the job while performing your work duties, but it can also include conditions and illnesses received after years of exposure to the conditions of your job.
 Workers’ compensation may even pay death benefits to the family of those who die on the job or because of work-related illness.

 Unfortunately, workers’ compensation does not always provide all of the services and compensation that an injured worker and their family needs.
 Often, workers’ comp requires you to use a doctor of your employer’s choice to have medical bills covered.
 Moreover, they often pay only 2/3 of your typical wage while you are unable to work.
 Lastly, workers’ compensation usually does not pay damages for pain and suffering, which is often one of the largest categories of damages in an injury case.

 You should talk to an attorney about your on the job injury case, since you may ultimately be better off taking your employer to court.
 Suing in open court may reimburse medical bills from your doctor of choice; may repay your full, fair wage while you are out of work; and may award damages for pain and suffering.
 Since Texas has no legal limit to pain and suffering damages for a personal injury lawsuit, this may be your best chance for adequate compensation.

-If you or a loved one has been injured on the job in the field of oil or gas drilling or refinery, talk to an attorney today.
+If you or a loved one has been injured on the job in the field of oil or gas drilling or refinery, talk to a Dallas oil refinery injury attorney today.
 The personal injury attorneys at The Queenan Firm help injured workers get the compensation they need to continue to support them and their families, and to pay for medical bills and pain and suffering.
-Call today for a free consultation at (817) 719-8082.
+Call today for a free consultation at (817) 476-1797.